 A 4-rod type RFQ is the first RF accelerating structure of the Linac.
-It accelerates, focuses and bunches the continuous 20 keV/u DC beam from the LEBT to 600 keV/u within a length of about 2 m.
+It accelerates, focuses and bunches the continuous 30 keV/u DC beam from the LEBT to 600 keV/u.
+Due to a new extraction energy of the ion source the RFQ beam dynamics design had to be changed to accept the higher injection energy of 30 keV/u.
+Also the RFQ design has been improved to provide better longitudinal emittance and comes now to a length of 3.2 m.
 The cavity will be made of copper plated stainless steel, while the inner structure - the electrodes (rods), the stems and tuning plates - will be machined from solid copper.
 To ensure a stable operation in terms of field and frequency the RFQ will be equipped with one passive and one active piston tuner.